ObT1337/mp3scraper/ReadMe.md

 # Hydr0 Scraper
 Hydr0 Scraper is a Python application designed to scrape download links from the webpage [hydr0.org](https://hydr0.org).
-While it could be theoretically used for accessing copyrighted materials, the intention behind this project is to demonstrate web scraping techniques and provide a fun learning experience rather than promote piracy.
+The intention behind this project is to demonstrate web scraping techniques and provide a fun learning experience.

 ## Installation
 To install and run Hydr0 Scraper, follow these steps: